yoogottamk/yoogottamk.github.io/_posts/2019-12-11-text-editors.md

 {% include post-heading.html header="My experiences" %}

 Before settling on vim, I used Notepad++, Atom, Sublime Text and VS Code as my primary text editor for a long time.
 I used to switch between them a lot, trying to find the perfect one.
-Here is what I think about them:
+Here is what I think about some of them:

 <hr class="w-75 my-5" style="background-color: gray; height: 1px; border: 0;">
 {% for editor in site.data['2019-12-11-text-editors'].comparison %}